 Revenue attribution is one of the most important KPIs a board member can review.
 If your CMO is not currently reporting on revenue attribution, it’s imperative that they start immediately.
-Download our SBI Magazine Special Issue: Revenue Attribution.
+Download our Special Issue: Revenue Attribution.

 Revenue attribution involves two views that must be measured concurrently.
 Both views are essential to avoid skewing the marketing discussion in a way that hurts revenue growth: